isabella232/primetime.en/help/release-notes/tvsdk-3x-android.md

 Where resolution is associated with a reported issue, a Zendesk reference is displayed, for example ZD#xxxxx.

+**Android TVSDK 3.11**

+This section provides a summary of the issue resolved in TVSDK 3.11 Android release.

+* ZD#     - Korean characters are displayed as missing glyph symbols for HLS manifests with WebVTT in Android TVSDK reference app.

+### Resolved issues in the previous releases

 **Android TVSDK 3.10**

-This section provides a summary of the issue resolved in TVSDK 3.10 Android release.

 * ZD#40340 - Application crashes with "App Not Responding" error on attempting playback after blacklisting all the TS (TypeScript) files.

-### Resolved issues in the previous releases

 **Android TVSDK 3.8**